Ahket-net/docs/MD/CADET Reference Manual.md

 ## AT Package (ATP):

 Description:
-Is a package that contains the Attestation (AT) and all associated files referenced in as attachment in the vairables of the AT's claim.
+Is a package that contains the Attestation (AT) and all associated files referenced in as attachment in the variables of the AT's claim.
 If there are no files, then an ATP is identical to AT.

 Components:
 - `AT`: The Attestation, which is a signed AC.